Rotel is a lightweight OpenTelemetry collector implemented in Rust.

 each time it processes trace spans.
 You can add also

 specify metrics to debug metrics and logs to debug logs.
+By default the debug logging will output a single line

 .
-For example, setting
+For example, setting RUST_LOG=debug

-will increase the verbosity of logging.
+will increase the verbosity of all logging to debug level.

 Want to chat about this project, share feedback, or suggest improvements?
 Join our Discord server!
 Whether you're a user of this project or not, we'd love to hear your thoughts and ideas.
-See you there! ๐
+See you there! 🚀

 See the DEVELOPING.md doc for building and development instructions.